 The curriculum contains two clinical courses: SURG 1060 ST Clinical I (fall semester, 4 credits) and SURG 2060 ST Clinical II (spring semester, 7 credits).
-Students attend clinical rotations in the fall semester two days per week from 6:30 am – 12:30 pm (12 hours per week) and in the spring semester three days per week from 6:30 am – 1:30 pm (21 hours per week).
-Travel to sites outside of local St. George area is required.
+Students attend clinical rotations in the fall semester two days per week from 6:30am – 12:30pm (12 hours per week total), and in the spring semester three days per week from 6:30am – 1:30pm (21 hours per week total).

 How much does this program cost?

-In addition to the University tuition and fees, this program has additional course fees of $900 to provide students with surgical lab supplies, instruments, and the cost of the required National Board Certifying Exam.
+In addition to university tuition and fees, the program has additional course fees of $900 to provide students with surgical lab supplies, instruments, and to cover the cost of the required National Board Certifying Examination.

 Will I be certified when I graduate?

-Our students take the National Board Certifying Exam (CST) sponsored by the NBSTSA just prior to graduation.
+Our students take the National Board Certifying Examination to become a Certified Surgical Technologist (CST) sponsored by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) just prior to graduation, on campus in May.
 Upon completion of all graduation requirements, the Board releases results of the exam to the Program Director and graduates are notified immediately thereafter.
 While we cannot guarantee individual student performance on this exam, our students are well prepared to succeed on the CST exam.